 Don’t think the keto diet is sustainable with your busy lifestyle?

-Use these tips to make clean keto an easy diet to manage:
+Use these tips below to make clean keto an easy diet to manage.

-If a classic ketogenic diet feels too difficult or restrictive for you right off the bat, you can ease into one using keto cycling.
+If a classic keto diet feels too difficult or restrictive for you right off the bat, you can ease into one using keto cycling.

-With this plan, you’ll eat clean keto for five or six days of the week and then have one or two “cheat days” where you’re allowed to visit the drive-thru or eat a higher carbohydrate intake.
+With this plan, you’ll eat clean keto for five or six days of the week and then have one or two “cheat days” where you’ll have a higher carbohydrate intake.

 This may lessen some of the initial pressure of buying, prepping, cooking, and cleaning up every single day of your new healthy life.
 Just commit to getting back on the keto bandwagon after your scheduled cheat day.